Harry Kopyto: Legal career

 Kopyto was convicted of the charge and was ordered to apologize or be barred from practising law in any court in the province until he does so.
 The Criminal Lawyers' Association intervened on Kopyto's behalf during his appeal.
 On November 27, 1987, the Ontario Court of Appeal acquitted Kopyto and found that the charge against him was unconstitutional.

-In 1989, Kopyto was charged with professional misconduct by the Law Society of Upper Canada for allegedly overbilling the province's legal aid plan by $150,000 over a three-year period.
+In 1989, Kopyto was charged with professional misconduct by the Law Society of Upper Canada (now known as the Law Society of Ontario) for allegedly overbilling the province's legal aid plan by $150,000 over a three-year period.

 Kopyto told the press that "I admitted to guessing at the exact amount of time spent on some accounts.
 On some accounts, I overbilled.
 On some accounts, I underbilled.
 In the end, I've averaged out to being underpaid.
 If I wanted to rip people off to make money, I wouldn't have taken a Legal Aid certificate.
 To say you can rip off Legal Aid is ridiculous."

 He told the disciplinary committee "Any inaccuracies in the bills I submitted were not intentional and were minimal in nature, I was attempting to reconstruct events which I hadn't recorded properly."
 The three-person disciplinary committee recommended disbarring Kopyto.
 The Law Society's benchers voted to disbar the lawyer on November 7, 1989.

 Among the findings of the tribunal hearing the case were that it was physically impossible for Kopyto to have billed the sums he did as the times billed exceeded the hours in the day.

 While dissenting votes occur, for the first time in an LSUC disbarment vote, one of 40 elected lawyers sitting as Benchers issued a written dissenting opinion.
 Bencher Thomas J. P. Carey said he was so "fundamentally in disagreement with the majority in Convocation, as well as the Discipline Committee" that he felt compelled to issue the dissent in which he asserted that there was no basis for the Society's initial claims of fraud and that it is notable that the Legal Aid Plan never asked Kopyto to return any of the funds paid to him on the basis of his "inaccurate accounts."
 Kopyto remains a disbarred lawyer and is not permitted to practise law in Ontario.
 Writer David Primack added to Carey's argument by pointing out that unrelated funds owing to Kopyto, which were frozen during the disbarment case were eventually paid to him in full.